The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Afflatus Solace (Lily spell)**

 An instant cast, 0 MP spell that heals the target for 800p, putting it equivalent to Cure II in terms of healing power.
 In raid scenarios, it is not used too often compared to its AoE counterpart, Afflatus Rapture, especially since a lot of single target healing can be covered with oGCDs.
-If you’re in synced content where Afflatus Misery isn’t available (such as level 70 ultimates), Afflatus Solace becomes even lower than Regen in priority unless the full healing is needed immediately due to its lower total potency, and the fact that Regen is also an instant cast GCD.
+If you are in synced content where Afflatus Misery is not available (such as level 70 ultimates), Afflatus Solace becomes even lower than Regen in priority unless the full healing is needed immediately (due to its lower total potency and the fact that Regen is also an instant cast GCD).

 ### AoE Spells

 **Medica**

 A basic AoE healing spell that heals all allies within 15y for 400p.
-It is outclassed by pretty much all of your other GCD AoE healing options and will therefore be rarely used at level cap content.
+It is outclassed by pretty much all of your other GCD AoE healing options and will be rarely used at level cap content.
 It is only used when your party needs extra healing right now and a) Medica II is already applied, b) you cannot use Afflatus Rapture and c) Cure III is also not an option either due to party positioning or lack of MP.

 **Medica II**

 Heals all allies within 20y for 250p and applies a 15s regen of 150p per tick, totaling 1000p healing over its full duration.
 It is your most powerful AoE healing option provided that you can afford to wait out all its ticks.
-With one tick, it already breaks even with Medica in healing, and surpasses Medica with just two ticks.
+With one tick, it already breaks even with Medica in healing and surpasses Medica with just two ticks.
 It also offers 5y of additional range compared to most AoE healing spells, making it easier for you to hit party members that may be spread out for mechanics.

 **Cure III**

-A spell that heals allies within 10y for 600p, Cure III offers the most upfront partywide healing out of all healing tools that aren’t limited by a cooldown.
+A spell that heals allies within 10y for 600p, Cure III offers the most upfront partywide healing out of all healing tools that are not limited by a cooldown.
 It is one of the reasons that WHM excels at recovery, as Cure III spam alone can brute force a large amount of healing checks.
 Its main drawbacks are its slightly limited range of 10y compared to standard AOE healing spells, as well as a costly 1500MP per cast, though the MP cost can be mitigated via the use of Thin Air.

-While you’ll be using Cure III as a self-originated spell in most cases, Cure III is fairly unique in that it is actually a targeted AoE healing spell - meaning that you can target any party member within 30y and have the spell heal 10y around them.
-This can come in handy when you’re forced to be away from the party stack and they need a lot of healing for upcoming damage.
+While you will be using Cure III as a self-originated spell in most cases, Cure III is fairly unique in that it is actually a targeted AoE healing spell, meaning that you can target any party member within 30y and have the spell heal 10y around them.
+This can come in handy when you are forced to be away from the party stack and they need a lot of healing for upcoming damage.

 Not to be confused for a Cure II upgrade - you never use Cure III in single target healing scenarios.